Skip to Main Content

 As of 2014, New York’s congressional and state legislative lines are drawn primarily by a 10-person independent commission, at least in the first instance.
 Each of the four legislative leaders (majority and minority leader in each legislative chamber) chooses 2 commissioners; those 8 commissioners choose 2 others who have not been registered Democrats or Republicans for the last 5 years.
 No commissioner may have been, within three years prior to appointment, a state official, employee, or party chair, member of Congress, New York lobbyist, or the spouse of a statewide elected official or federal or state legislator.
 Members of the commission should reflect the diversity of New York residents “with regard to race, ethnicity, gender, language, and geographic residence,” to the extent practicable.
 [N.Y.
 Const. art.
 III, §§ 4(b), 5-b(a)-(c)]

-The ten current commissioners are listed here.
+The ten commissioners are listed here.

 Voting rules are based on political party control of the legislature.
-When the state Senate and Assembly are controlled by the same party — as they will be in 2021 and 2022 — commission approval of a map requires 7 votes, including one commissioner appointed by each legislative leader.
+When the state Senate and Assembly are controlled by the same party — as they were in 2021 and 2022 — commission approval of a map requires 7 votes, including one commissioner appointed by each legislative leader.
 If no map reaches this threshold, the commission will forward to the legislature the map with the most support on the commission.
 [N.Y.
 Const. art.
 III, § 5-b(f)-(g)]

 The legislature has two opportunities to accept or reject commission recommendations without modification — with voting rules based on party control as well.
 When the state Senate and Assembly are controlled by the same party, votes to approve a map must get 2/3 support in each chamber.
-After rejecting two commission maps, the legislature may substitute its own amended map: it is likely that the law requires a 2/3 majority for this final map as well, though there is some ambiguity about whether this third substitute requires only a regular simple majority.
-By statute, amendments may not modify a commission map by more than 2% of any district’s population.
+After rejecting two commission maps, but only after rejecting two commission maps, the legislature may substitute its own amended map: it is likely that the law requires a 2/3 majority for this final map as well, though there is some ambiguity about whether this third substitute requires only a regular simple majority.
 [N.Y.
 Const. art.
-III, § 4(b); 2012 N.Y.
+III, § 4(b); Hoffman v.
+N.Y.
+State Ind.
+Redistricting Comm’n, 2023 WL 8590407 (N.Y.
+Dec.
+12, 2023)] By statute, legislative amendments may not modify a commission map by more than 2% of any district’s population; that requirement was superseded, but not repealed, by the 2024 districting legislation.
+[2012 N.Y.
 Sess.
 L. ch.
-17 (S6736), § 3]
+17 (S6736), § 3; 2024 N.Y.
+Sess.
+L. ch.
+92 (S.8653a), § 2(a)]

 New York state trial courts have jurisdiction to review challenges to state legislative lines filed in state court; the courts must render a decision within sixty days after a petition is filed.
 [N.Y.
 Const. art.
 III, § 5]